takanori-pskq/numpy/doc/source/reference/c-api/array.rst

     conversion occurs.
 Otherwise, out will contain a borrowed reference to :c:data:`Py_NotImplemented` and no error condition is set.

-.. c:function:: PyArray_HasArrayInterfaceType(op, dtype, context, out)
+.. c:macro:: PyArray_HasArrayInterfaceType(op, dtype, context, out)

     If ``op`` implements any part of the array interface, then ``out`` will contain a new reference to the newly created ndarray using